A good proverb is like a good foot-bridge troll, short-statured, sturdy and armed with a vicious bite.

 One man’s adage is another man’s baggage.

-A proverb a page makes the reader a sage.
+A proverb a page makes the writer a sage.

 A wise proverb is an A+ cliché.